-When I arrived just to the west of the Colorado River on the border of Nevada and Arizona I was flying along the river as this beautiful line of clouds began to take form over the First Nations Hualapai Reservation that straddles the western side of the Grand Canyon near Grasshopper Junction, Arizona.
+When I arrived just to the west of the Colorado River on the border of Nevada and Arizona along the river. this beautiful line of clouds began to take form over the First Nations Hualapai Reservation that straddles the western side of the Grand Canyon near Grasshopper Junction, Arizona.

 As you can see from the first image in this series, it was at the end of the day, during the waning dusk hour and the alpenglow effect was beginning to shift the color hues with the dimming light.
 In this image above, on the bottom sides of the image, you can clearly see the shadows cast across the desert floor from the Eldorado Mountains behind me to my west.